 The 10 biggest factors that are responsible for my happiness

-In order to give you an idea of what kind of happiness factors have influenced my life over the past 5 years, I have created a word cloud of these happiness factors.
-This word cloud is based on 2,019 days of data!
+In order to give you an idea of what kind of happiness factors have influenced my life over the past 10 years, I have created a word cloud of these happiness factors.
+This word cloud is based on more than 3,000 days of data!

 1. Love: spending time with my girlfriend

 What does this mean?
 Spending time with my girlfriend has historically influenced my happiness the most.
-My girlfriend and I have been together for more than six years now.
 We are a happy, normal couple.
 We love, we laugh, we occasionally disagree, we call each other names, we sometimes agree in the end, but most important of all: we make it work.
-I can honestly say that I'm happy in love.
+I can honestly say that I’m happy in love.

-If you're interested, my first ever happiness essay covered my relationship with a lot of detail.
+If you’re interested, my first-ever happiness case study covered my relationship in a lot of detail.

 2. Exercising: running and training my body